a-zahi2002/Nexus_KPI/PROJECT_SUMMARY.md

 ## Conclusion

-Nexus is a complete, production-ready application that replaces paper-based member tracking with a modern, secure, mobile-friendly digital system.
+SabraLeos is a complete, production-ready application that replaces paper-based member tracking with a modern, secure, mobile-friendly digital system.
 It's been built with best practices, security, and user experience in mind.

 **The application is ready to deploy and use immediately.**